-What tax does a limited company pay and what are your contractor taxes (UK)
+What tax does a limited company pay?

 This UK limited company contractor taxation guide will be a helpful overview if you are about to set up your company for the first time.
 When we consider what contractor limited company taxes your business may pay, what are they?
 Basically, there are three main types of taxes for limited companies (UK) and UK contractor tax.
 However, your UK company taxes as a contractor will not include them all if it does not register for either VAT or PAYE.